LocalT0aster/syncplay-docker/README.md

   More information...
 ```

-You can also use JSON or TOML formats, relying on the suffix to identify them.
-The default file name `config.yml` can be obtained by adding the `--config` parameter or passing the `CONFIG` environment variable.
+You can also use JSON or TOML formats for the configuration file, which is identified by the file suffix.
+By default, the configuration file is named `config.yml` , but you can specify a different file by using the `--config` parameter or passing the `CONFIG` environment variable.

 ## Environment Variables

-The Syncplay container also supports configuration through environment variables.
-It supports three types of fields: numbers, strings, and boolean, this means that `permanent-rooms` is not supported.
-Environment variables are named in uppercase letters, and `-` is replaced by `_` , boolean values are represented by `ON` or `TRUE`.
-The following is an example of using environment variables.
+The Syncplay container also supports configuration via environment variables.
+Only three types of fields are supported: numbers, strings, and booleans, this means that `permanent-rooms` is not supported.
+Environment variable names should be in uppercase letters, with `-` replaced by `_` , boolean values are represented by `ON` or `TRUE`.
+Below is an example of how to use environment variables for configuration.

 ```bash
 $ docker run -d --net=host \